roboplc/roboplc/README.md

 ## pdeque and pchannel

-A policy-based deque [`pdeque::Deque`] is a component to build policy-based channels.
+A policy-based deque [`rtsc::pdeque::Deque`] is a component to build policy-based channels.

 [`pchannel`] is a channel module, based on the policy-based deque.